DiegoDuenez/menu.js/README.md

 element

 * @String
-* In this property you will define which element with a certain class (.class) or a certain id (#id) will be your menu
+* In this property you will define which element with a certain class (.class) or a certain id (#id) will be your menu.

 ```javascript
     Menu = new Menu({options: {element: '.menu'}})